 College Publications – The Communications staff is available for assistance with copy writing, layout, design and production of college publications for divisions, departments and special events.
 The Communications Office works out production details with the printer.
 Contact the Communications Office at least six weeks prior to the date the material is needed.

-Student Publications – The Rocketeer yearbook is published annually and distributed in the spring prior to the end of the semester.
-The yearbook is designed by a student editor with assistance from an adviser.
-Photography and coverage of events, organizations, and students/staff is coordinated by the Communications Office and the yearbook adviser.
+Rocketeer – The Rocketeer is the College's yearbook that is published online annually in the spring prior to the end of the semester.
+The yearbook commemorates and highlights special awards and events of the previous school year.
+Photography and coverage of events, organizations and students/staff is coordinated by the Marketing and Strategic Communications Office.
+View the 2020-21 Rocketeer.

 Web Content/Social Media Managers – Communications partners with Information Technology to manage and update content on the Northwest website.
 Extensive changes should be submitted via e-mail to the Director of Communications; minor changes may be submitted to the Webmaster.
 The Office of Communications also manages institutional Twitter, YouTube, Facebook, Instagram, Snapchat and LinkedIn pages.
 Promotions through these social networks should be submitted via e-mail to the Director of Communications.
 If an official student organization or department wishes to start a social media account, they should first consult the Communications Office.